bdjohnson529/codechalet.com/_docs/javascript/index.md

 ---
 {% assign pages = site.docs | sort: 'order' %}

-These are some of my thoughts about building applications with Javascript.
+These are some of my thoughts and notes from building applications with Javascript.

 <ul>
 {%- for page in pages -%}